Cerebrovinny/products_monitor/README.md

 kubectl get deployments
 ```

-Ps: Remember to access the deployment on Kubernetes, you need to change the domain for the RabbitMQ
+Remember to access the deployment on Kubernetes, you need to change the domain for the RabbitMQ
 currently is running in localhost